 Shop by Room ➜ Bedroom ➜ Bed Frames

-100% solid wood bed frames finished with an all-organic flax-based wood finish that TY makes in house.
+Higher end 100% solid wood bed frames finished with an all-organic flax-based wood finish that TY makes in house.
 If glue is needed, they use a very small amount of Titebond 3, a great non-toxic option.
 Can customize by adding under-bed storage drawers.
 They also have non toxic mid century modern beds, organic Shaker style four post beds, and more styles.
-Good for both human health, and an environmentally friendly bed frame.
+Good for you, and an environmentally friendly bed frame.

 The Esmont bed frame by Savvy Rest is handcrafted of solid wood, and you can choose a linseed oil (flax) finish, or leave it unfinished, making these some of the best non toxic bed frames available.
 They use traditional mortise-and-tenon joinery, only using a dab of non-toxic glue occasionally.
 Their certifications are displayed very easily in the footer of their website, which I love for transparency reasons.
 A great option if you’re purchasing one of their healthy mattresses or need a bed frame on its own.

 Avocado’s solid wood bed frames with head boards have a water based zero VOC finish from ECOS, another healthy brand.
 A great non toxic twin bed frame, full, queen, king, or Cal king.
 Even the cotton edging that makes the slats squeak-free is certified organic.
-Their City bed frame, shown above, doesn’t require any tools to assemble, and is an affordable solid wood bed frame.
+They have a range of ultra luxrious bed frames like the Montecito, above, as well as the City model, which doesn’t require any tools to assemble, and is an affordable solid wood bed frame.

 Keeps’ bed frames are made mostly of solid oak, with plywood slats.
 They’re stained and finished with the all-in-one Rubio Monocoat, a great non-toxic brand, and they use Titebond glue, one of the best non-toxic furniture adhesives.
 Most importantly, they disclose all of the above freely on their website and are very responsive to follow-up questions.